KDDtest/SCNN/README.md

 # Structured Component-based Neural Network
 This is an implementation of SCNN.
-The skeleton of the code refers to [ST-Norm](https://github.com/JLDeng/ST-Norm).

 # Requirements
 Python 3.7